XBraid/xbraid/docs/Examples.md

             app->gradient = 0.0;
             return 0;
          }
+   XBraid_Adjoint calls this routine before each iteration such that old gradient information is removed properly.

 ## Running XBraid_Adjoint for this example
 The workflow for computing adjoint sensitivities with XBraid_Adjoint alongside the primal state computation closely follows XBraid's workflow.
-The user's *main* file will first set up the app structure, holding the additional information on an initial design and zero gradient and call the same `braid_Init(...)` function as before in order to set up XBraid.
+The user's *main* file will first set up the app structure, holding the additional information on an initial design and zero gradient and call the `braid_Init(...)` function in order to set up XBraid.

+         /* initialize XBraid */
+         braid_Init(MPI_COMM_WORLD, MPI_COMM_WORLD, tstart, tstop, ntime, app,
+                    my_Step, my_Init, my_Clone, my_Free, my_Sum, my_SpatialNorm,
+                    my_Access, my_BufSize, my_BufPack, my_BufUnpack, &core);

-In addition to that, the user then initializes XBraid_Adjoint by calling
+The, the user initializes XBraid_Adjoint by calling

-        /* Initialize adjoint-based gradient computation */
+         /* Initialize XBraid_Adjoint */
          braid_InitAdjoint( my_ObjectiveT, my_ObjectiveT_diff, my_Step_diff, my_ResetGradient, &core);

-which passes the additional user routines to XBraid_Adjoint.

 In addition to the usual XBraid options for controlling the multigrid iterations, the adjoint solver's accuracy is set by calling

       braid_SetAbsTolAdjoint(core, 1e-6);

-Other XBraid_Adjoint options are listed in \ref{list_adjoint_options}.

 After that, one call to

       /* Run simulation and adjoint-based gradient computation */ braid_Drive(core);

-runs multigrid iterations with additional adjoint sensitivity computations.
+runs the multigrid iterations with additional adjoint sensitivity computations (i.e. the piggy-back iterations).
 After it finishes, the objective function value can be accessed by calling

       /* Get the objective function value from XBraid */ braid_GetObjective(core, &objective);

-Further, the gradient stored in the `app` holds the gradient information \f$ dJ/d\rho \f$.
+Further, the reduced gradient, which is stored in the user's `App` structure, holds the sensitivity information \f$ dJ/d\rho \f$.
 As this information is local to all the time-processors, the user is responsible for summing up the gradients from all time-processors, if necessary.
-This usually involves an `MPI_Allreduce` call for the gradient as in
+This usually involves an `MPI_Allreduce` call as in

       /* Collect sensitivities from all processors */ double mygradient = app->gradient;